Report: Pentagon Knew Of Possible Coronavirus Threat For Years

 Klippenstein told All Things Considered that within intelligence circles, a coronavirus has been viewed as a likely threat going back at least five years.
 And while President Trump has said the current COVID-19 pandemic "came out of nowhere," Klippenstein says it is "inconceivable that the White House did not receive this," referencing information contained in the 2017 Pentagon report.

-Klippenstein adds," The threat of a highly transmissible pathogenic virus that targets this respiratory system, this was appreciated for at least the last 10 years."
+Klippenstein adds," The threat of a highly transmissible pathogenic virus that targets the respiratory system, this was appreciated for at least the last 10 years."

 The "USNORTHCOM Branch Plan 3560: Pandemic Influenza and Infectious Disease Response," as the document is titled, mentions past coronavirus outbreaks, including the MERS outbreak.
 The document notes that coronvavirus infections are also quite common worldwide.